bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:52 PM CT, April 17</p>
+<p class="updated_time"> Latest data: 08:16 PM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 19° *colder* than today.
+Tomorrow is expected to be 18° *colder* than today.

 Currently:

-- 78°
+- 75°
-- Drizzle and Breezy
+- Possible Drizzle
-- 63% humidity
+- 68% humidity
-- 15 mph wind
+- 13 mph wind
-- 90% cloud cover
+- 88% cloud cover
-- 44 AQI 🟩
+- 46 AQI 🟩
 - 1.32 inches of rain expected in the next 48 hours